zoonoo/azure-docs.ko-kr/articles/azure-maps/data-driven-style-expressions-web-sdk.md

 ---
-title: Azure Maps 웹 SDK의 데이터 기반 스타일 식 | Microsoft Docs
+title: Data-driven style Expressions in the Azure Maps Web SDK | Microsoft Docs
-description: Azure Maps 웹 SDK에서 데이터 기반 스타일 식을 사용 하는 방법입니다.
+description: How to use data-driven style expressions in the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 4/4/2019